-A utility room really is a necessity for most people — even if they don’t know it yet.
-This is a room where all the noisy, messy and smelly stuff can be kept and is even more vital for households with pets and children — particularly those located in the countryside.
+A utility room really is a necessity for most people.
+This is a room where all the noisy, messy and smelly stuff can be kept and is even more vital for households with pets and children — and particularly those located in the countryside.

-A well-planned utility room should provide somewhere to house the washing machine and tumble dryer if you have one, a cleaning cupboard, some work surface, space for pet food bowls and storage for muddy boots and shoes.
-Pegs for outdoor clothing are useful too and, if space allows, a big sink for washing items you don’t necessarily want mixing with kitchen items – such as clothing, pet accessories etc.
+A well-planned utility room should provide somewhere to house the washing machine and tumble dryer, a cleaning cupboard, some work surface, space for pet bowls and storage for muddy boots and shoes.
+If space allows, a big sink for washing items you don’t necessarily want mixing with kitchen items – such as clothing, pet accessories, etc – is a good idea.

-Entering the utility room through the back door is really useful, providing an easy space in which to shed coats and shoes and to towel off wet dogs and children.
+Entering the utility room through the back door is really useful, providing an easy space in which to shed coats and shoes and to towel off wet dogs.

 Including space for units, shelving, a large sink and appliances within your utility room is important.
 Image: Bath Bespoke

 To begin, you will need to make sure you have a hot and cold water supply and waste for the sink and washing machine.

 You also need to bear in mind that if you have a vented tumble dryer you will need somewhere for it to vent to.
 If you do not have windows to the exterior, plan in an extractor to reduce moisture when air-drying clothes, too.

 Work out how much space you’ll need for the room to function well:

 - In general, washing machines need around 920mm of space in front for loading and unloading.